zacgeis/udacity-deep-learning/notes.md

 - Another issue to watch out for is when things slow down during matrix operations.
 Ensure that you are using the correct size and dimension matrixes.

+- Computers can't understand characters, so we use asicc to encode our characters as numbers.
+Similarly, they can't understand setences.
+For Neural Networks, you can encode sentences with numbers by having a dictionary of words with a number assigned to each, then creating an array for the sentence referncing the numer for each word.

+- Word embeddings attempt to define words as more than just a single number, and add multiple numbers to provide additional context.
+- SkipGram is a neural network that takes a word and tries to predict the words around it.
+This allows the neural network to start learning the abstract meaning of words.

 ### TFLearn notes

 ```